-Members of the team assist the school with the organisation and supervision of main school events.
+The Team meets weekly with the Headteacher to assist the school with the organisation and supervision of main school events.
 The Head Team are involved in some of the major decision making within the school.

 The Sixth Form Senedd

 The Senedd consists of the elected Form Representatives of Years 12 and 13, and the Head Team.
 The Senedd plays a significant role in assessing and formulating the pastoral and academic programme.
 Sixth Form issues are discussed and clear feedback from senior staff is provided.